carburo/hostalcabriales/site/content/services/_index.md

   anyone.
 intro:
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: /img/illustrations-breakfast.svg
       text: >
-        Breakfasts, dinners at reasonable prices.
+        Breakfasts, lunch and dinner at reasonable prices.
 Whenever you wish, we will be happy to serve you.
-    - image: /img/illustrations-coffee-gear.svg
+    - image: /img/illustrations-drinks.svg
       text: >
-        Drinks and cocktails at reasonable prices.
-Whenever you wish, we will be happy to serve you.
+        Drinks and cocktails in our lovely terrace.
+Mojitos, canchánchara, anything you ask.
-    - image: /img/illustrations-tutorials.svg
+    - image: /img/illustrations-washing.svg
       text: >
         We can carefully wash and iron your clothes, giving an extreme cleaning and a new fragrance.
 Regardless of quantity, we are here to serve you.
-    - image: /img/illustrations-meeting-space.svg
+    - image: /img/illustrations-hiking.svg
       text: >
         City and mountain tours with specialized guides will show the uniqueness of Trinidad.
+    - image: /img/illustrations-houses.svg
-    - text: >-
+      text: >-
-        If you still want to know our country, we can manage your reservation in many other hostals.
-You jus ask: We work for you.
+        If you still want to know our country, we can manage your reservation in other B&Bs.
+Just ask: We work for you.
+    - image: /img/illustrations-dancing.svg
-    - text: >-
+      text: >-
         We offer you funny salsa lessons of traditionals dancings, with experienced professors.
 Make your stay here more exciting and enjoy to the full.